FoSCL is a Rail User Group and a Support Group.

 Not already a member?
 Do join us, https://shop.foscl.org.uk/memberships.html .

 If you'd prefer to do this over the phone, email the membership team and we'll phone you back and take your payment.
 Or you can contact the team on 017683 53200.
 As a member you will receive a quarterly magazine featuring news of and developments on the Settle-Carlisle Line.
 If you live outside the valid postcode area for the Dales Railcard, as a FoSCL member you can purchase a Dales Railcard through FoSCL.
 For details of what the Dales Railcard offers, see http://www.settle-carlisle.co.uk/tickets-times-travel/dales-railcard/.
 If you live close enough to the line and have a little spare time, we would be delighted to welcome you as an active volunteer; click on Contact Us if you'd like to follow this up.

 This is the web site of the Friends of the Settle-Carlisle Line and deals mainly with activities which are unique to us.
 You may have found your way here via the settle-carlisle.co.uk site.
 We have strong links with the web site, as we are very much part of a partnership with the Settle-Carlisle Railway Development Company and the Settle-Carlisle Railway Heritage Trust.
 You can find details of their work on the web site.

 We hope that you enjoy looking round this web site, that you will come for a tour of England's most scenic railway and that you will consider joining the Friends.
 We look forward to seeing you.

 Each organisation has its own web site.
 You are currently on the FoSCL site, www.foscl.org.uk.

 Each organisation has its own social media accounts.
-You can follow @foscl on Twitter.
+You can follow @foscl on Twitter, and FriendsSettleCarlisle on Facebook.